AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 ---
-title: Set up Local AEM Runtime for AEM as a Cloud Service Development
+title: Set up local AEM SDK for AEM as a Cloud Service Development
-description: Set up the Local AEM Runtime using the AEM as a Cloud Service SDK's Quickstart Jar.
+description: Set up the local AEM SDK runtime using the AEM as a Cloud Service SDK's Quickstart Jar.
 feature: Developer Tools
 version: Cloud Service
 kt: 4678, 4677